Usage-based insurance programs

 - Sharpness of turns

-Each of these provides advanced data to the insurance company, who use it to gauge how much of a risk your driving is.
-Furthermore, insurance companies can provide additional benefits to shape driving behavior, such as a reduction in premiums if ‘gentle acceleration’ targets are met.
+Each of these provides advanced data to the insurance company, who uses it to gauge the riskiness of your driving.
+Based on this, insurance companies can provide additional benefits to shape driving behavior, such as a reduction in rates if ‘gentle acceleration’ targets are met.

-MHYD is still a relatively new form of UBI.
-It functions in a similar way to PHYD although is more dynamic, offering near-instantaneous premium information.
-In effect, MYHD is PHYD with quicker feedback.
+Manage-how-you-drive insurance is still a relatively new form of UBI.
+It functions in a similar way to pay-how-you-drive insurance although it is a more dynamic auto insurance, offering near-instantaneous rate information.

-Because of fluctuations in cost, insurance companies have been slower to offer it, although it is likely to become ever-more popular in the future, particularly as the telematic technology increases.
+Because of fluctuations in cost, insurance companies have been slower to offer it, although it is likely to become more popular in the future, particularly as telematic technology increases in effectiveness and market penetration.

-Pay as you go insurance works by transmitting information from within your car to insurance companies.
+UBI technology works by transmitting information from your car to insurance companies.
 Because of the improvement in GPS technology in the last two decades, it is possible for a device within a car to measure extremely precise data, such as deceleration and lane-changing.

-Like their namesake in aircraft, black boxes are devices installed in your car that can track a variety of metrics.
+Black boxes are devices installed (usually professionally) in your car that can track a variety of metrics.

 These automatically provide information to your insurance company about your driving.

 Dongles are small devices, designed to connect with the USB port in your car.
-Unlike the black boxes, these dongles can be easily removed by drivers.
+Unlike the black boxes, car insurance dongles can be easily removed by drivers.

 Smartphones are still relatively underused when it comes to telematics.
-However, the basic premise is that the driver downloads an app, which monitors driving habits and relays this to the insurance company.
+However, generally, the driver downloads an app, which monitors driving habits and relays this to the insurance company.

 This technology is increasingly viable because of advances in GPS precision in the last decade.